moshdev2213/just-react/README.md

 This project automates the deployment process using GitHub Actions for continuous integration and continuous deployment (CI/CD).
 The Docker image is built and pushed to **Azure Container Registry (ACR)**, from where it is deployed to **Azure App Service**.

-### 📷 Diagram
+ This diagram visually explains the flow from GitHub to Azure App Service using Docker containers stored in Azure Container Registry.

 <img width="1152" alt="acr drawio (2) 1" src="https://github.com/user-attachments/assets/2499f6e7-6522-46dd-a31f-00a684182c40">

- This diagram visually explains the flow from GitHub to Azure App Service using Docker containers stored in Azure Container Registry.

 ## 📊 Architecture Overview